dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 My wishlist for nostr is long, and with Christmas around the corner... who knows!
 Maybe we'll eventually manage to make long-form reading (and publishing!) as fantastic and seamless as it could be.
 We're not there yet, but I'll do my best to remain cheerful and optimistic.

 And who knows?
 Maybe GPT-6.15 will fix all our issues.
 I won't hold my breath, but I'm definitely considering doing this 21-day experiment again at some point in the future.
 Not anytime soon, however.
 I've learned the hard way that there is such a thing as a prompting overdose, and as a way of recovery, I'll be returning to my regular programming of touching grass and saying GM a lot.
 And who knows, maybe I'll create some highlights along the way.

+[fn-arnie]: If you haven't seen [Pumping Iron](https://youtu.be/-xZQ0YZ7ls4) yet, you should stop what you're doing and go watch it.
+Now.